journalehsan/vortex-fm/README.md

 # Vortex File Manager 🚀

-A modern, Windows Explorer-like file manager built with GTK4 and Rust for Linux systems.
+A modern, Windows Explorer-like file manager built with Iced and libcosmic for Linux systems.

+> [!NOTE]
+> This project is a fork of [cosmic-files](https://github.com/pop-os/cosmic-files) and is still a work in progress

 ## Features